 In addition, IPOs eligible for early inclusion according to Sub-section 3.3.4.1, and for which the effective date of inclusion is either 5 days before the effective date of the QIR or 3 days after, will be made effective to coincide with the QIR.
-For example, when the effective date of inclusion of the IPO is August 29 (3 business days before
+For example, when the effective date of inclusion of the IPO is August 29 (3 business days before September 1), while the effective date of the QIR is September 1, the IPO will be added effective September 1.

-33 In the case of India, MSCI would consider potential increases in FOL based on data published by Central Depository Services Limited's (CDSL).
+In the case of India, MSCI would consider potential increases in FOL based on data published by Central Depository Services Limited's (CDSL).
 For securities that are not covered by the list provided by the CDSL, FOL will be determined based on publicly available data.